pvanallen/delft-ai-toolkit/README.md

   * Raspberry Pi + Arduino (we may transition to the Adafruit Crikit for RPi once we have a chance to evaluate it - this would eliminate the need for the Arduino)
   * Motors, servos, sensors, LEDs, microphone, speaker, camera, etc.

-Each of these has a codebase, and includes a range of libraries. **We are using and helping create an improved version of the open source [xNode Unity asset](https://github.com/Siccity/xNode)**
+Each of these has a codebase, and includes a range of open source libraries.

+This system also uses [xNode](https://github.com/Siccity/xNode), which is being enhanced by Siccity as part of this project.

 ## Current Features
 * **Action Types** - text2speech, speech2text, camera based object recognition, position servos, move wheels, leds